 8. Habit training

 Habit training goes hand-in-hand with prevention.
 After all, to prevent chronic and long-term illnesses and diseases in your teams, they’ll need a bit of preventative measures and some healthy habits.
 According to one Wall Street Journal article, healthy lifestyle habits such as eating healthier, getting more exercise, and making lifestyle changes intended to reduce stress, resulted in workers showing greater productivity on the job.
-To get your employees help with habit training, check out Arootah’s Health Coaching program.
+To get your employees to help with habit training, check out Arootah’s Health Coaching program.

 While taking a universal approach to company wellness might be easier, paying special attention to these wellness categories allows you to get to the root of your team’s problems and makes your corporate wellness initiatives most effective.
-While keeping up with just one or two health and wellness initiatives for your employees can seem overwhelming, let alone keeping up with eight key pillars, the effort will be worth the tremendous increase in overall company productivity and employee wellbeing.
+While keeping up with just one or two health and wellness initiatives for your employees can seem overwhelming, let alone keeping up with eight key pillars, the effort will be worth the tremendous increase in overall company productivity and employee well-being.

-Luckily, Arootah offers team wellness coaching services that takes each of these 8 pillars into account.
+Luckily, Arootah offers team wellness coaching services that take each of these 8 pillars into account.
 Our corporate wellness programs look at your employees’ sleep, nutrition, exercise, stress management, toxic habits, hydration, prevention methods, and habits to help you better implement workplace initiatives that make a real and lasting difference in your employees’ lives – and on your bottom line!

 Check out our full range of wellness coaching services and pick the option that is best suited for your team’s unique needs and goals.
 Let’s start caring for your team’s health, together!